 Our Heart Helpline is staffed by Cardiac Nurses to answer your heart health questions.

-Whether you're looking for help with understanding your heart condition or want to know more about keeping your heart healthy, we're here to help.
+Whether you're looking for help with understanding your heart or circulatory disease or want to know more about keeping healthy, we're here to help.
 Call us on 0300 330 3311 (local rate from landlines, mobile phone costs are a similar cost to 01 and 02 calls) or email [email protected]

 The Helpline is closed from 3pm on 24 December.
-We will reopen on 2 January at 9am when operating hours will go back to 9am to 5pm Monday to Friday.
+We will reopen on 2 January at 9am when opening hours will go back to 9am to 5pm Monday to Friday.

 Our Heart Helpline can help you:

 - To understand your heart or circulatory disease

-- Discover ways to keep your heart healthy
+- Discover ways to improve your diet and lifestyle

 - Signpost to appropriate support services like heart support groups and other support organisations.